-Now, a new film by Swedish filmmaker Göran Hugo Olsson, Concerning Violence, puts Fanon's words to rarely-seen footage of people who lived through the African liberation struggles of the 60s: female guerrillas in Mozambique, Christian missionaries and a young Robert Mugabe.
+Now a new film by Swedish filmmaker Göran Hugo Olsson, Concerning Violence, puts Fanon's words alongside rarely seen footage of people who lived through the African liberation struggles of the 60s: female guerrillas in Mozambique, Christian missionaries, and a young Robert Mugabe.
 Olsson's aim is to "promote Fanon's ideas" to the next generation.

-I spoke to Olsson over the phone from Sweden to find out more.
+I spoke to Olsson over the phone to find out more.